Evidence for temporary and local transition of sp2 graphite-type to sp3 diamond-type bonding induced by the tip of an atomic force microscope: Images of graphene under weak repulsive forces for CO-terminated and CuOx tips

 \section{Images of graphene under weak repulsive forces for CO-terminated and CuOx tips}

 In scanning transmission electron microscopy, progress in collimating the electron beam to a diameter close to 130 pm enabled the resolution of the atomic lattice and defects in graphene \cite{Emtsev2009}.
-AFM of graphene with CO-terminated and CuOx tips reveals an even more subtle detail.
-Figure \ref{fig17_g_CO_CuOx_highres} (a) shows a charge density calculation of graphene at a height of 200\,pm over the planes connecting the C nuclei.
-Slater-type orbitals were used for the calculation as in \cite{Hembacher2003}, showing pronounced local maxima over the atom sites.
-When operating AFM with CO or CuOx tips at small repulsive forces, the experimental images clearly show the local maxima of charge density over the carbon atoms as displayed in Fig. \ref{fig17_g_CO_CuOx_highres} (b) for CO terminated tips and in (c) for CuOx tips.
+Graphene on SiC has been studied before by FM-AFM in vacuum at low temperatures \cite{Boneschanscher2012}, room temperature \cite{Telychko2015} and in ambient conditions \cite{Wastl2013}.
+The data here observed in a slight repulsive regime reveals a very subtle detail.
+Figure \ref{fig19_g_CO_CuOx_highres} (a) shows a charge density calculation of graphene at a height of 200\,pm over the planes connecting the C nuclei.
+Slater-type orbitals were used for the calculation as in \cite{Hembacher2003}, showing weak but noticable local maxima over the atom sites.
+When operating AFM with CO or CuOx tips at small repulsive forces, the experimental images clearly show the local maximum of charge density over the carbon atoms as displayed in Fig. \ref{fig19_g_CO_CuOx_highres} (b) for CO terminated tips and in (c) for CuOx tips.
 The overall contrast is similar for CO and CuOx tips, but the absolute value of the frequency shift is more negative for CuOx tips due to the larger vdW attraction.